clauswitt/dotfiles/README.md

-Install homebrew, node and npm. install rvm
-Install iTerm2 , and install solarized color scheme Set default shell to zsh
-Install oh-my-zsh and link cw plugin and cw theme in. run install.sh
+Run brew.sh to install homebrew and a lot of packages and applications (see brew.sh for details) Run install-rvm.sh to install rvm (and some rubies) Set default shell to zsh (or fish) run install.sh to install dotfiles